mikecroucher/nearest_correlation/ReadMe.md

 python nearest_correlation_unittests.py
 ```

-An example computation that finds the nearest correlation matrix to the input matrix.
+An example computation that finds the nearest correlation matrix to the input matrix:

 ```python
 In [1]: from nearest_correlation import nearcorr